 PEERS is a supportive program for parents of children with complex needs - emotional, behavioral, developmental, or educational.

 Parent Advocates work together with parents to assist them in managing school issues, juvenile justice involvement, mental health issues, the developmental disabilities system, and/or the child welfare system.
-PEERS is a free program for Summit County families.
+PEERS is a free program for Summit County families and Portage County families who are involved with the Portage County Developmental Disabilities system.

 Parent Advocates are parents with their own lived experience in managing multiple systems on behalf of their own child.